BNP Paribas: €152 million risk management affair

 The German Frankfurter Allgemeine Zeitung FOCUS, Bloomberg and the French Les Échos newspapers published an article regarding a €152 million mistrade (erroneous trade) in which BNP Paribas Arbitrage was allegedly involved.
 The bank has sold securities for €326,400 to the investor Armin S. but the value of the securities is €163 million according to the bank.
 According to the article, the error remained unnoticed for several days.
 BNP has even reconfirmed the original price.

 The Financial Times published an article in March 2018 about the case with the title "BNP Paribas failed to book trades in Germany for a week".
 It cites internal documents that show it did not book all trades that happened in structured products in Germany from 2 to 9 December 2015.
 The Financial Times estimates that 8,500 trades might have been affected.
-It also questions if the bank has hedged their positions if the trades have not been booked.
+It also questions if the bank has hedged its positions if the trades have not been booked.